 The full market capitalization for each security is multiplied by its Exposure Factor of either 1.0 and 0.5, meaning the market capitalization for the securities in the Pure-Play Group is taken at full value and for the Medium-Play Group is reduced by one half.

 The resulting adjusted market capitalizations are used to create a standard market capitalization weighted index with raw weighting factors.

 If necessary, the raw weighting factors are modified through a weighting-gap rebalancing algorithm to ensure that, at the time of rebalancing and reconstitution, no security in the Index has an individual weighting greater than 20% and that the aggregate weighting of securities in the Index with individual weightings of more than 4.5% is no more than 45.0% of the total Index.
 The weighting-gap rebalancing algorithm progressively reduces the weighting gap between adjacent securities, as ranked by their raw weighting factors, on a proportional basis, until the weighting parameters specified above are met.

 Any company in the Index that is acquired or delisted is removed from the Index at the time the event becomes effective, and will not be replaced.
 If a security is considered to be illiquid, or if a company has filed for bankruptcy, the security will be deleted from the Index immediately and will not be replaced.
 Any spin-off from an existing Index constituent will automatically be included in the Index.
-Continued inclusion in the Index is dependent upon whether the spun-off company meets the standard Index criteria at the time of the next quarterly reconstitution.

-The Index will be rebalanced and reconstituted quarterly on the third Friday of the last month of each calendar quarter, with a reference date for the data being the first business day of the last month of the calendar quarter.
+Except in unusual circumstances (including, but not limited to, mergers, spin-offs, delisting, tender offers or the acquisition or bankruptcy of a company the Index will be rebalanced and reconstituted quarterly on the third Friday of the last month of each calendar quarter, with a reference date for the data being the first business day of the last month of the calendar quarter.
 At the quarterly Index reconstitution:

 securities may be added or deleted as Index constituents according to the criteria defined above,